lrytz/efftp/notes/session.md

 ## Features

-- to know if a method has an annotated type or not, we currently check if it has a lazy type. this is not correct: also methods with annotated return types have a lazy type, just instead of type-checking the rhs, completion will type-check the the return type tree.

-- "Annotated" tree should trigger effect checking if the annotated type has effect annotations

-- refine the inference of a tree's effect. e.g. support nested definitions:
+- refine the inference of a tree's effect:
   - effects of annotation expressions should not be included in the effect of a tree (are they?)

 - @infer annotation to allow inferring effects on demand (both for return types and constructors)